CoMfUcIoS/console-inline.nvim/README.md

 - `:ConsoleInlineToggle` — Start or stop the console-inline server.
 - `:ConsoleInlineClear` — Clear all inline console output from the current buffer.
 - `:ConsoleInlineCopy` — Copy the inline console output from the current line.
+- `:ConsoleInlinePopup` — Open a floating window with formatted output for the message under the cursor.

 ## Options